Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 It has become one of the most lucrative industries globally, and the Philippines is no exception.
 The country has seen a boom in property development, with local and foreign developers investing heavily in residential, commercial, and industrial projects.
 This increased investment has led to higher land prices.

-The real estate industry ranks third among the most prominent global sectors by revenue.
+The real estate industry ranks third among the most prominent global sectors in terms of revenue.
 Factors contributing to its growth include urbanization, population growth, economic expansion, globalization, real estate investment trusts (REITs), and technological advancements.
 These elements have driven demand for various properties and enabled the industry to generate substantial revenue, significantly contributing to worldwide economic growth.

 Business Investment Sector

-As the Philippine economy grows, more businesses are investing in the country.
-This influx of investment has increased demand for commercial and industrial land, driving up prices.
+As the Philippine economy grows, more businesses invest in commercial real estate, driving up the prices of commercial and industrial land.

 Law of Supply and Demand